 Even amongst unix systems, some distributions are not tuned for maximum performance "out-of-the-box".
-For example, FreeBSD requires that you set async mode on the filesystem while some Linux distributions require that you raise the UDP buffer limits.
+For example, FreeBSD requires that you set async mode on the filesystem while many Linux distributions require that you raise the UDP buffer limits.

 If you are using Linux, FreeBSD, Solaris 8, or Solaris 9, see Tech Note 0024 for important information about UDP buffer limits.

 For minimum operating system version requirements, see Tech Note 0004.

 MTP/IP network transport uses only a few megabytes of memory.
 The system should have at least enough RAM to prevent any virtual memory swapping from other applications.
 Use of compression or object handlers with ExpeDat will add 16 megabytes for each such transaction by default.

 Having extra RAM will improve disk caching and I/O scheduling and may improve performance at higher network speeds.
 Linux in particular will take advantage of extra RAM to improve write speeds.

 For ExpeDat and SyncDat clients, RAM only becomes significant a factor when trying to handle hundreds of thousands of files or more at a time.
 If your system has at least 2 gigabytes of RAM, they will be able to handle more than a million files at a time.

 For speeds above one gigabit per second, you must verify that all network and storage components are actually capable of the desired speed.
 For example, a 10 gigabit per second network with only 1 gigabit per second interface cards will not provide more than 1 gigabit per second of performance.

 Bonding multiple one gigabit lines is NOT the same as a true multigigabit network.